hazeycode/brucelib/modules/audio/README.md

 Currently `Mixer` is limited to 16 input channels and stereo output.
 But this will be configurable in future revisions.

 A `Mixer` provides a `play` function for playing sound sources.
 We pass a pointer to a sound source, a priority and an initial gain.
 A bool is returned inidicating whether there was a free channel available.

-Note that high priority sounds will eject low priority sounds if there are no free channels available.
+NOTE: high priority sounds will eject low priority sounds if there are no free channels available.

+NOTE: sound sources are unbound from input channels once they finish playing.

 A sound source can be any structure that implements a function returning a `Sound`, of the form:
 ```zig